mscott64/8803_project3/README.txt

 The executables made are client_ex, rpc_ex, proxy_ex, and server_ex.
 Running any of these with the -u flag prints its usage.

-This system needs both an encryption and decryption server that talk to each other.
+This system needs both an encryption and decryption server.
 In order to run the testing system, there must be one proxy_ex -e, rpc_ex -e, proxy_ex, rpc_ex, server_ex, and client_ex.